 In March 1994, Imperial Metals Corp. signed an agreement with Gibraltar Mines Ltd. for the formation of a 50/50 joint venture to develop Imperial's wholly-owned Mount Polley copper-gold deposit.
 Gibraltar undertook an extensive due diligence study over a 15-month period to confirm tonnage, grade and metallurgy, as estimated by Wright Engineers Ltd. in its feasibility study of June 1990.
 Reserves estimated by Imperial Metals are 49 million tonnes grading 0.38% Cu and 0.55 g/t Au.
 Capital costs were estimated at \$150 million.
 A Mine Development Certificate was issued in October, 1993.
 In 1994 the joint venture parties hoped to establish the feasibility of linking the proposed Mount Polley mine to the Gibraltar concentrator by conveyor or other means of surface transport, allowing the milling of Mount Polley ore at Gibraltar.
-Gibraltar completed seven drill holes totalling 1220 metres within the proposed open-pit area te confirm ose grade mid thickness.
+Gibraltar completed seven drill holes totalling 1220 metres within the proposed open-pit area to confirm ore grade and thickness.
 The company also conducted additional metallurgical tests on five bulk samples, essentially confirming previous recovery estimates of 76.6% for copper and 81.2% for gold.
 In early September, 1994 Gibraltar gave notice that it will not proceed with Phase II of its program.
+In November, Imperial Metals Corporation and Bethlehem Resources Corporation agreed to merge.
+The primary focus of the new company will be the financing and development of the Mount Polley project.

 In February 1993, Kinross Gold Corporation's request to increase production levels from 500 to 800 tonnes per day for the proposed QR (Quesnel River) gold project was granted, and in March 1993 a Mine Development Certificate was issued.
 The mineable reserve is estimated by the company at 1.3 million tonnes grading 4.77 g/t Au.
 Expected mine life is about five years.
 When fully operational, the mine will produce about 1244 kilograms (40 000 oz) of gold annually.
 The mine will begin as an open-pit operation, supplemented by reserves from two underground areas.
 During 1994 purchasing of equipment and hiring of people continued, with production scheduled for the spring of 1995.

 The Polaris-Taku gold project lies directly across the Tulsequah River from the Tulsequah Chief site.
 Geological reserves are estimated by Canarc Resource Corporation at 2.2 million tonnes grading 14.7 g/t Au.
 Surface work in 1994 has identified a 1525-metre northerly strike extension of the property's three main vein systems.
 The discovery is more than 520 metres higher than the area of existing gold reserves and past production, affording significant depth potential.
-To the ond of October, a tninl of twenty-mine drill holes were completed including eight holes in the C vein, five holes in the Y vein and sixteen holes in the new North zone.
+To the end of October, a total of twenty-nine drill holes were completed including eight holes in the C vein, five holes in the Y vein and sixteen holes in the new North zone.

-No work was carried out on the Cirque project, owned 25% by each of Teck Corporation and Cominco Ltd., and Koron Zinc and Samsung.
+No work was carried out on the Cirque project, owned 25% by each of Teck Corporation and Cominco Ltd., and Korea Zinc and Samsung.
 Reserves in the North orebody are estimated at 24.7 million tonnes grading 2.3% Pb, 8.5% Zn and 50.8 g/t Ag.
 A Mine Development Certificate was issued in December 1992.
 However, the surrounding Gataga belt was actively explored in 1994 (see Exploration Highlights).